 What happens to your digital data once it's no longer needed?
 If you run a business that holds any client details whatsoever, or you handle sensitive and confidential information on a personal computer, the answer should be that it's sanitased.
 Sanitation is the process of irreversibly deleting files, data, or an OS so that it cannot be recovered by a malicious (or otherwise) third-party.
 This is very different to simply marking the data as 'gone' or 'deleted' via a tool such as a recycle bin, or uninstalling a program or app.

 Effective sanitation clears the blocks of information that make up a file from the hard drive completely, either by formatting the drive or scrambling the data beyond recovery.
 This is usually performed by dedicated software built for the task.
 Data sanitation is regularly used by companies, public organisations, and home users alike.
 It's particularly popular in industries that handle logs and records of financial transactions, medical and personal information, and confidential audio/video files.
-Look for an ADISA-accredited company to carry out your data disposal.

 Why Is Good Data Sanitation So Important?